 Modern art enthusiasts will be thrilled by the unique architectural features of the Pompidou Centre.
 While modern art isn’t for everyone, those who prefer can skip the galleries and ascend a glass tube escalator to the rooftop terrace.
 From here you can see famous landmarks including Notre Dame, Sacre Coeur, The Louvre, and The Eiffel Tower.

 The Paris Metro is the second oldest subway in the world and one of the largest subway systems in Europe.
 Almost every building in Paris is within 500m of a metro station, making it the quickest and most efficient way to get around the city.
 You simply cannot go to Paris without adding this to your list of things to try.

 Sightseeing cruises are offered along the Seine river, offering tourists a relaxing change from the hustle and bustle of the Parisian streets These tours offer guests a different vantage point of some of Paris’s most famous landmarks.

 26) Take in the views from the Tour Montparnasse

-Head up to the Observation Deck on the 59th floor of the Montparnasse Tower for a 360° view over Paris.
+One of the most impressive things to add to your to do list is heading up to the Observation Deck on the 59th floor of the Montparnasse Tower for 360° views over Paris.
 From here you’ll see what is arguably the best view of the Eiffel Tower in Paris.